Advertisement

 Dopesick, Unbelievable and Booksmart star Kaitlyn Dever is changing the world – one vital, socially conscious role at a time.

-Dopesick is one of those important television shows.
-Yes, it has the big budget and star names, but it’s the vital storytelling that stands out.
+Dopesick, which is now airing on Sundays on BBC TWO, is one of those IMPORTANT television shows.
+Yes, it has a big budget and star names, but it’s the vital storytelling that stands out.

 The series shines a light on the opioid scandal in the US – a scandal in which a single powerful pharmaceutical company, Purdue, triggered a catastrophic epidemic of drug addiction across the country.